CCBR/CCBR_NextflowTemplate/.github/CONTRIBUTING.md

 then run `pre-commit install` to install the hooks specified in `.pre-commit-config.yaml`.
 Pre-commit will run the hooks every time you commit.

+If you re-clone the repo, you will likely need to re-run `pre-commit install` as the hooks are installed to the local repo's `.git/hooks` directory.

 ## Versions

 Increment the version number following semantic versioning[^1] in the `VERSION` file.